 2017 Competitive Grants Process

-The annual competitive grants process of the Arizona Community Foundation of the Gila Valley provides opportunities for funding to nonprofit organizations serving the area's residents.
-The process will begin in the spring and the projects that receive funding will be announced during the annual celebration in September.
+The annual competitive grants process of the Arizona Community Foundation of the Gila Valley provides opportunities for funding to nonprofit organizations serving residents of Graham and Greenlee counties.
+The online application will open on Monday, April 3.
+Complete applications must be submitted no later than 5:00 p.m.
+Monday, April 24 to be considered.
+The projects that receive funding will be announced during the annual celebration in September.
+To sign up for a grant application workshop in Clifton or Safford, visit the News & Events page.

 The competitive grants process for 2016 culminated in the awarding of more than $33,500 in grants to nonprofit organizations serving serving Graham and Greenlee counties.